Showing posts with label Raquel Welch. Show all posts

 THE STUFF OF FANTASY

-I was 15-years-old when I first saw The Last of Sheila, dragging my family to see it the first week it opened (smug in my film/theater geek certainty that I alone among my high school peers knew who Stephen Sondheim was).
-I recall being very taken with the film as a whole, this being the first time I ever saw the traditional Agatha Christie drawing-room mystery setup played out in anything resembling a contemporary setting.
+I was 15 years old when I first saw The Last of Sheila, dragging my family to see it the first week it opened (smug in my film/theater-geek certainty that I alone among my high school peers knew who Stephen Sondheim was).
+I recall being very taken with the film as a whole, as this was the first time I had ever seen the traditional Agatha Christie drawing-room mystery setup played out in anything resembling a contemporary setting.

 Christine tries to convince Anthony that two heads are better than one